cytoscape/cytoscape.js-blog/_drafts/2017-05-09-contributing.md

 Install these by navigating to the folder containing Cytoscape.js and running `npm install`.
 Cytoscape.js comes with a `.eslint.json` file which ESLint will use when inspecting your code, helping to reduce bugs and maintain a uniform style.

+Starting with version 3.2.0, Cytoscape.js uses [Babel](https://babeljs.io/) for transpiling, so you can take advantage of ES2015/ ES6 features.

 #### Style

 On the topic of uniform style: the Cytoscape.js doesn't have a strict style guide.
 The only rules are to use two spaces for indentation and use single-quotes around strings; other than this, just try to match the style of existing code.

-Code can be automatically formatted by running `gulp format`; make sure that you've commited all changes before running this command so that formatting changes are kept separate from the underlying code changes.
+Code can be automatically formatted by running `gulp format`; make sure that you've committed all changes before running this command so that formatting changes are kept separate from the underlying code changes.

 #### Committing

 As you write code, commit changes with `git add .` and `git commit -m "work on awesome feature"`.
-If using GitHub Desktop, [review the guide from GitHub](https://help.github.com/desktop/guides/contributing/committing-and-reviewing-changes-to-your-project/) about commiting changes.
+If using GitHub Desktop, [review the guide from GitHub](https://help.github.com/desktop/guides/contributing/committing-and-reviewing-changes-to-your-project/) about committing changes.

-> Frequency of commits is a personal preference; however, I recommend commiting after completing each "unit of work" where each unit is a block of changes to one or more files that do not break compilation of Cytoscape.js.
+> Frequency of commits is a personal preference; however, I recommend committing after completing each "unit of work" where each unit is a block of changes to one or more files that do not break compilation of Cytoscape.js.

 #### Code Organization